Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Uncertainty quantification for community structure

-If the posteriors concentrate amounts of mass on $\{\tht_{0,n}\}$ arbitrarily close to one with growing $n$, then a sequence of credible sets of a certain, fixed level contains $\tht_{0,n}$ for large enough $n$.
-If such posterior concentration occurs with high $P_{\tht_0,n}$-probability, then the sequence of credible sets is also an asymptotically consistent sequence of confidence sets. \begin{proposition} Let $c_n\in[0,1]$ be given, with $c_n>\ep>0$ for large enough $n$.
-Suppose that the posterior recovers the communities exactly,
+If the posteriors concentrate amounts of mass on $\{\tht_{0,n}\}$ arbitrarily close to one with growing $n$, then a sequence of credible sets of a certain fixed level contains $\tht_{0,n}$ for large enough $n$.
+If such posterior concentration occurs with high $P_{\tht_0,n}$-probability, then the sequence of credible sets is also an asymptotically consistent sequence of confidence sets.
+We formalize and prove this observation in the following theorem.
+(A real-valued sequence $(c_n)$ is said to be {bounded away from zero in the limit}, if $\liminf_nc_n>0$). \begin{theorem} Let $(c_n)$ be bounded away from zero in the limit.
+Suppose that the posterior recovers the communities exactly.
+Then any sequence $(D_n)$ of ($P_n^{\Pi}$-almost-sure) credible sets of levels $c_n$ satisfies,